panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 ### 4.2 ES2015 modules enable tree shaking

 ES2015 modules are static: what is imported and exported doesn't change during runtime.
-Bundlers like Webpack and Rollup analyzing the static modules structure can eliminate the unused code.
+Bundlers like Webpack and Rollup eliminate the unused code by analyzing the static modules structure.
 This optimization is also called [tree shaking](https://webpack.js.org/guides/tree-shaking/).

 ![Tree shacking](./images/tree-shacking.png)